Hey Bitcoin... Why Are You Running So Fast?

 Risks Stemming From the Dominance of Chinese Traders

-Firstly, any unexpected Chinese policy action which affects the foreign exchange and the broader financial system can have disproportionately big effects on the global price of Bitcoin.
-As an example, when the PBOC abruptly raised the overnight deposit rate on January 5, 2017 to stem pressures on the yuan, the price of Bitcoin peaked amidst the most volatile intraday session of the last few years.
+Firstly, any unexpected Chinese policy action which affects the foreign exchange and the broader financial system can have disproportionately large effects on the global price of Bitcoin.
+As an example, when the PBOC abruptly raised the overnight deposit rate on January 5, 2017, to stem pressures on the yuan, the price of Bitcoin peaked amidst the most volatile intraday session of the last few years.
 The price of Bitcoin dropped from 8900 yuan to 6100 yuan in just about six hours!

-Source: tradingview.com
+Source: TradingView

 Secondly, the unusually high short-term volatility of the BTCCNY pair reflects excessive speculation and builds enormous medium-term risks for Bitcoin holders in case Chinese policy interventions become more aggressive.
 Despite the fact that the capitalization and the actual volumes in Chinese Bitcoin trading are still relatively low in absolute terms with respect to the sheer size of capital exodus from the country, the cryptocurrency is directly affected by such policy interventions.
-Bitcoin is not systemically important enough for Chinese authorities to seriously care about, but this doesn't mean that it is not fully exposed to the same exogenous shocks which the USDCNY exchange rate is.
+Bitcoin is not systemically important enough for Chinese authorities to seriously care about, but this doesn't mean it is not fully exposed to the same exogenous shocks that the USDCNY exchange rate is.

 Thirdly, the process by which every individual Bitcoin transaction in the world is verified and stored on a public ledger rests on a majority rule, under which a certain minimum portion of miners is needed to process the same transaction in order to verify its validity.
-Unfortunately, most of Bitcoin miners are located in China in order to take advantage of low operating costs and this poses another big risk.
+Unfortunately, most of Bitcoin miners are located in China in order to take advantage of low operating costs, and this poses another big risk.
 The Chinese have at their disposal a gigantic firewall which they can raise at any time in order to block traffic at times of a crisis.
 Should that happen, the transactions mined by Chinese companies are separated from the transactions mined by the rest of the world.
 This would create a major dichotomy within the Bitcoin market.
-Without the biggest portion of the mining community on-line, the Bitcoin market would be irrevocably forked into two divergent segments, each one building its own Bitcoin price and transaction history.
-Such an occasion could literally destroy Bitcoin's integrity and would essentially create two contradicting Bitcoin worlds with inconceivable financial consequences.
+Without the biggest portion of the mining community online, the Bitcoin market would be irrevocably forked into two divergent segments, each one building its own Bitcoin price and transaction history.
+Such an occasion could literally destroy its integrity and would essentially create two contradicting Bitcoin worlds with inconceivable financial consequences.

 All these show how exposed the Bitcoin network is to regulatory initiatives by local governments, especially in and around China.
 Most importantly, though, it reminds us that the exponential behavior of asset prices, either financial or cryptocurrency ones, always hides existential threats.
 Despite the undeniable fact that the Bitcoin revolution has come to stay, its actual implementation from a financial standpoint has certainly been derailed from its original intentions.
-Excessive trading behavior is almost always followed by punitive market action; and Bitcoin won't be the exception.
+Excessive trading behavior is almost always followed by punitive market action, and Bitcoin won't be an exception to this.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.